 Borland R, Yong H-H, Siahpush M, et al. Support for and reported compliance with smoke-free restaurants and bars by smokers in four countries: findings from the International Tobacco Control (ITC) Four Country Survey.
 Tobacco Control.
 2006;15(suppl 3):34-41.

 California Environmental Protection Agency.
-Health Effects of Exposure to Environmental Tobacco Smoke.
+Health Effects Assessment for Environmental Tobacco Smoke.
 June 2005.
-Accessed at www.oehha.ca.gov/air/environmental_tobacco/pdf/app3partb2005.pdf on October 11, 2012.
+Accessed at www.oehha.ca.gov/air/environmental_tobacco/pdf/app3partb2005.pdf on December 19, 2014.

 Dreyfuss JH.
 Thirdhand smoke identified as potent, enduring carcinogen.
 CA Cancer J Clin.
 2010;60(4):203-204.

 Hang B, Sarker AH, Havel C, et al. Thirdhand smoke causes DNA damage in human cells.
 Mutagenesis.
 2013;28(4):381-391.

 Hoh E, Hunt RN, Quintana PJ, et al. Environmental tobacco smoke as a source of polycyclic aromatic hydrocarbons in settled household dust.
 Environ Sci Technol.
 2012;46(7):4174-4183.